mi-da/Continuous-MDE-QoS-SAS/README.md

 At the following [link](https://www.google.com) it is possible to download the simulation models.
 To run the co-simulation follow the following steps:

 1. The downloaded folder contains the ITS workspace.
 Import the workspace as Eclipse Moven projects.
-2. The main file to run the experiments is: *se.mida.mecsyco.Main* in the project *MovsimCosim*
+2. The main file to run the experiments is: *se.mida.main.Main* in the project *MovsimYCalc*
 3. In the program arguments you should indicate the number of vehicles per hour you want to experiment with (e.g., 1100)
-4. The *conf* folder contains all the different configurations for the experimented scenarios.
-In the main file you can point to different configurations.
+4. The *conf* in *MovsimCosim* folder contains all the different configurations for the experimented scenarios.
+In the main file must point to the concrete configuration you want to experiment with
 5. All the results are presented after the end of the simulation